New to Apraxia? Start Here.

 LETS TAKE A MINUTE TO connect the dots

-Apraxia isn’t just about speech
+Apraxia affects the body, not just speech

-Muscles need coaching (not the brain)
+Their muscles need coaching (not their brain)

 Your loved one’s mind knows what it wants to do.
 The challenge lies in getting the muscles and motor pathways to respond in a reliable, intentional way.

-Repetitive ≠ intentional
+Repetitive movement ≠ intentional movement

 Automatic movements (like pacing or fidgeting) may happen effortlessly, but new movement patterns require a different kind of motor coaching.